-As an importer, you must aware of the Assessable value and other value calculations.
+As an importer, you must aware of the Assessable value, CIF value, and other value calculations.

 Therefore why here I covered everything you need to know.